Practical Skills Trainers for NGO in the Gambia

-Metalworkers, carpenters, car mechanics, electricians, stonemasons, English and Maths teachers, builders, computer experts.
-Whatever your skill or trade, we need you to teach young Gambians those same skills.
+Calling metalworkers, carpenters, car mechanics, electricians, stonemasons, English and Maths teachers, builders, computer experts.
+Whatever your skills or trade, we need you to teach young Gambians your expertise.

 There is also the opportunity to be a mentor, and share your life story, and encourage these young people.
-Work at WEC's training centre in Sukuta, in collaboration with the Evangelical Church of the Gambia.
+Work alongside Gambian Christians at a training centre in Tanji, in collaboration with the Evangelical Church of the Gambia.

 Qualities & Gifts Sought

 Professional training in your relevant trade, and the patience to train others to master those skills.
 This NGO welcomes short-term workers from just three months.
 Tell us about your skills.
 Accommodation would be shared.

 Our ref 7789

 This position is unsalaried, as all WEC personnel look to God to provide their personal needs.

 The Gambia is a country in West Africa that is entirely surrounded by Senegal except for its coastline on the Atlantic Ocean at its western end.
 It is the smallest country on mainland Africa.